-When you’re seated on an incline bench, your back is supported by the bench, so your lower back doesn’t need to work as hard.
+However, when you’re seated on an incline bench, your back is supported by the bench, so your lower back doesn’t need to work as hard.

-…you should definitely talk to a health professional to find the CAUSE of the issue and then find the SOLUTION to strengthen it.
-In other words…
+It’s important to find the cause of the issue and then find the solution to strengthen it.

-Don’t be one of those people that just says “I can’t do squats or deadlifts”.
+Don’t be one of those people that just says, “I can’t do squats or deadlifts”.

 Erase “can’t” out of your vocabulary.

-Seek professional help and address the cause of the pain rather than just putting a band aid over the symptom by skipping the exercises that are the most beneficial for strengthening your weak links.
+This is more important than just putting a band aid over the symptom by skipping the exercises that are the most beneficial for strengthening your weak links.

 Lastly, trained professionals can also recommend alternative exercises that are just as effective as squats and deadlifts, but easier on the lower back.

-This places less stress and torque gets put on the knees, lower back, and ultimately your lower vertebrae.
+This places less stress and torque on the knees, lower back, and ultimately your lower vertebrae.

 Another alternative is a Trap Bar.

 If you have previous injuries, seek help, treat the symptom, and prevent it from happening again.

 For more daily nutrition and fitness tips, be sure to follow the thousands of other Live Leaners that follow me on Twitter.

-It’s all about the transformation 50,000 mission…eating better food and moving your body more effectively.
-You can do it.
+It’s all about our transformation 1,000,000 mission, where we helping you eat better food and moving your body more effectively.

 In my next video post, I’ll be back talking about my thoughts on exercise swiss ball training, as well as sharing a few innovative swiss ball exercises.